hyperledger/fabric/CONTRIBUTING.md

   ```

 ### Becoming a maintainer
 This project is managed under open governance model as described in our  [charter](https://www.hyperledger.org/about/charter).
 Projects or sub-projects will be lead by a set of maintainers.
 New projects can designate an initial set of maintainers that will be approved by the Technical Steering Committee when the project is first approved.
-The project's maintainers will, from time-to-time, consider adding a new maintainer.
+The project's maintainers will, from time-to-time, consider adding or removing a maintainer.
 An existing maintainer will post a pull request to the [MAINTAINERS.txt](MAINTAINERS.txt) file.
-If a majority of the maintainers concur in the comments, the pull request is then merged and the individual becomes a maintainer.
+If a majority of the maintainers concur in the comments, the pull request is then merged and the individual becomes a (or is removed as a) maintainer.
+Note that removing a maintainer should not be taken lightly, but occasionally, people do move on - hence the bar should be some period of inactivity, an explicit resignation, some infraction of the code of conduct or consistently demonstrating poor judgement.

 ### Legal stuff